SigSeg-V/crabscript/README.md

 # Crabscript 🦀
-A language based on Thorsten Ball's "Writing an Interpreter in Go".
+A complete interpreter and compiler for a language based on Thorsten Ball's "Writing an Interpreter in Go" using only the standard library.
 The current implemented features are:

+## Interpreter

 - [x] Tokeniser (AST)
 - [x] Lexer